G-Oelgaard/Spatial_final_assignment/README.md

 - Link to original database: https://webs.ucm.es/info/cliwoc/
 - Link to updated database: https://www.historicalclimatology.com/cliwoc.html

 **GlobCurrent** provided that files needed to create the currents raster.
 While the original files also had the direction of ocean currents, that information was lost when converted to a raster file.
-As the north-south current raster was deemed unusable, the <u>route effiecieny is based exclusivly on east-west currents</u>
+As the north-south current raster was deemed unusable, the <ins>route effiecieny is based exclusivly on east-west currents</ins>

 ## ------ REPO STRUCTURE ------
 "src" FOLDER: